MatDzie/kubernetes/README.md

     Static: we as administrator have to create Persistent Volumes, manage it.
     Dynamic: we delegate job for creating and managment to k8s.

+- ConfigMaps

+    A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

+    A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

+- Secret

+    A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
+Such information might otherwise be put in a Pod specification or in a container image.
+Using a Secret means that you don't need to include confidential data in your application code.